edgedb/edgedb/docs/stdlib/datetime.rst

         "cal::to_local_datetime" function provides custom formatting
         options.

-    All :eql:type:`cal::local_datetime` values are restricted to a rang of year 1 to 9999.
+    All :eql:type:`cal::local_datetime` values are restricted to a range of year 1 to 9999.

     For more information regarding interacting with this type, see